 Electronic Bridges Information

 There are several ways in which electronic bridges function.
-Electric bridges are employed for interfacing transducers and help to measure impedance at high frequencies.
+Electric bridges are employed for interfacing transducers and helping to measure impedance at high frequencies.
 Wheatstone circuit bridges are suitable for measuring any small change in resistance.
-Wheatstone circuit bridges consists of two parallel branches of which one branch contains a known resistance and an unknown resistance, while the other parallel branch contains resistors of known values.
-This circuit measures the value of unknown resistor by adjusting the values of other three resistances until the current passing through the galvanometer decreases to zero.
-In a H circuit bridge a condition called ‘shoot through’ exists in which there is a path between the positive and the negative side of the H bridge which can make semiconductors ballistic.
+Wheatstone circuit bridges consist of two parallel branches where one branch contains a known resistance and an unknown resistance, while the other parallel branch contains resistors of known values.
+This circuit measures the value of the unknown resistor by adjusting the values of the other three resistances until the current passing through the galvanometer decreases to zero.
+In an H circuit bridge, a condition called "shoot through" exists where there is a path between the positive and the negative sides of the H bridge that can make semiconductors ballistic.
 A network bridge is a type of electric bridge that connects two sides of adjacent networks.
-A network bridge is also called as a network switch.
+A network bridge is also called a network switch.
 Electronic bridges are designed and manufactured to meet most industry specifications.